 - Apple Safari

-Use the Login screen to access the Portal.
+Use the Login screen to access the UI.
 The Login screen is configured to provide login options depending on your cluster configuration.
-The login options include:
+These options include:

 Example login screen with Active Directory and Token login

-If Okera is configured to run with SSL enabled using a self-signed certificate, the SSL certificate must be setup on your local system for the Portal to be accessible to your browser.
-If, upon navigating to the Portal, the browser warns that the site is not trusted, the SSL certificate may need to be installed.
+If Okera is configured to run with SSL enabled using a self-signed certificate, the SSL certificate must be decrypted on your local system for the UI to be accessible to your browser.
+If, upon navigating to the UI, the browser warns that the site is not trusted, the SSL certificate may need to be installed.

-Please note that even if you bypass your browser's certificate warning, the Okera Portal will likely continue to not work, with the Login screen reporting this message:
+Please note that even if you bypass your browser's certificate warning, the Okera UI will not work, with the Login screen reporting this message:

 Could not contact server.
 Check your network connection and try again later.